juliandreas/dire-cli/docs/COMMANDS.md

 - Lints translation files for completeness issues
 - Exits with code 0 if complete, 1 if missing translations found
-- Perfect for CI/CD pipelines to prevent incomplete translations
+- Perfect for CI/CD pipelines to prevent incomplete translations from reaching production
 - Use `--format json` for machine-readable output
 - Respects `--include-stubs` (treats empty strings as missing)
 - Supports `--keys` flag to lint specific translation keys only